HwWobbe/WipHww/README.md

 ...

 - 240729 ...
 PlansHwTn 0712 ...
 241231 251231 261231 281231 301231 351231 451231 481231
   - couch this as a budgets discussion for: ( DevN OpsD )MandE.+30% BusinessDevelopmentN EdD
+    - present this as part of the BdcReveiw(s)
       - see Management notes

 - start scavenging https://keep.google.com/u/0/#reminders (ensure net depletion, if main use contiunues)
   - expand access via #tags
   - https://github.com/google-research/text-to-text-transfer-transformer#released-model-checkpoints